BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 Input from the community is welcome, in particular to implement physiological models which is not the authors speciality.
 We also hope that the code of the controller tested on PAS will be released in an open-source manner.

-## Conclusion
-As shown in the available examples included in PAS, many functions are implemented to help furtur resarch on drug control during anesthesia.
-This simulator provide a full pipeline to design and test multidrugs controller on a wide variety of scenarios.

 # Acknowledgements